 Participation in euroSIC is generally possible for any institution that is subject to Swiss banking supervision.
 Financial institutions, joint institutions and clearing organizations along with their members outside Switzerland, also receive access, as long as they are subject to at least the same legal and operational standards in their country of origin as are participants in Switzerland.

-The SECB, a joint venture of SIX, Credit Suisse, UBS and PostFinance, supervises and monitors the euroSIC system.
+The SECB, a subsidiary of SIX, supervises and monitors the euroSIC system.
 As a fully licensed bank in Germany and as a participant in the RTGS system of the Deutsche Bundesbank, the SECB has access to all eurozone countries through TARGET2.
 It thus handles euro payment transactions of the euroSIC participants going from Switzerland to the euro area and vice versa in real time.
 The SECB also participates in the German and pan-European bulk payment systems EMZ and STEP2.

 A further essential task of the SECB is the liquidity management of the euroSIC system.
 At the beginning of a clearing day, the SECB transfers the sight deposit of the euroSIC participant to the system.
 The latter is enabled to query the balance of its settlement account and the status of settled incoming and outgoing payments, online and in real time.
 The participant may, throughout the clearing day, absorb excessive liquidity or ask the SECB to supply him with additional liquidity.
 This is granted in the form of interest-free intraday or overnight credit secured by central bank collateral.
 Both kinds of loans are subject to the same lending criteria.
 At the end of the clearing day, the SECB transfers the balance back to the euroSIC participant’s corresponding sight deposit account.